 *Data is from the 2017-2018 school year following 12 months of follow-up

-JAG-K has exceeded national standards in all measured success categories since the class of 2014.
+JAG-K has exceeded national standards in the top five measured success categories since the class of 2014.
 State affiliates that exceed national standards are awarded for their excellence each year at the JAG National Training Seminar Conference.

 The proven outcomes of student success continue to highlight the benefits that a JAG-K program brings to a school.
 Evidence-based programs can put students who face multiple barriers to success back on the right track to graduation and beyond.
 JAG-K ensures that students are prepared to enter the real world, no matter their path after graduation.